Ansari-Irfan-360/poll-server-check/README.md

 ### Server-Side

-In your server-side code, use the `serverPoll` function to set up an endpoint for API check.
-While using `serverPoll`, ensure you pass an Express application instance like `app` or `server`.
+In your server-side code, use the `serverCheck` function to set up an endpoint for API check.
+While using `serverCheck`, ensure you pass an Express application instance like `app` or `server`.

 ```
 import express from 'express';
-import { serverPoll } from 'poll-server-check';
+import { serverCheck } from 'poll-server-check';

 const app = express();
-serverPoll(app);
+serverCheck(app);
 ```

 ## API